ExodusMovement/schemasafe/doc/samples/README.md

 | [optional/ecmascript-regex](./optional-ecmascript-regex.md)       | 11    | -                 | -        | -             |
 | [optional/non-bmp-regex](./optional-non-bmp-regex.md)             | 2     | -                 | -        | -             |
 | [optional/refOfUnknownKeyword](./optional-refOfUnknownKeyword.md) | 2     | -                 | 2        | -             |

+### Notes

+`{ isJSON: true }` option is used for better clarity, and that also corresponds to the main expected usage pattern of this module.
+Without it, there would be additional checks for `!== undefined`, which can be fast-tracked if we know that the input came from `JSON.parse()`.